skshub/proofdemo/README.md

 #### Know issues:
 - The curl XPUT is getting filtered out by the spings internal filter.
 Tested with POSTMAN client

+### Running the server
+- Clone the code
+- execute from the command line
+`./mvnw spring-boot:run`

+#### Note: To run this locally you need cassandra installed.
+Working on getting cassandra Dockerized.